How To Create a Commercial Kitchen Cleaning Schedule

 - Clean out the sinks

-- Wipe down dishwasher
+- Wipe down the dishwasher

 - Disinfect door handles and light switches